 The tropical genus Gigantochloa includes about 70 species of clumping bamboo, widespread throughout southern Asia and New Guinea.
 Their formidable girth, large leaves and thick foliage make for some very attractive ornamental specimens.
 But they need a tropical or subtropical setting to really do well.

 Java Black is a great clumping alternative to the more common black bamboo.
-Similar to Bambusa lako (Timor Black), but with more arching culms.
+Similar or indistinguishable from Bambusa lako (Timor Black), some suggest that B. lako needs to be reclassified.
 Canes grow 40-50 feet tall and 4 inches thick, turning black more quickly, but not getting as shiny.

 G. atter is another very tall and upright black bamboo from this genus, with thick culms that make an excellent construction material.